Evolution (Dennis Coffey album)

-Evolution is the second album by session guitarist Dennis Coffey and the Detroit Guitar Army.
+Evolution is the second album by session guitarist Dennis Coffey and the Detroit Guitar Band.

-Reception
+Chart performance

-Released in 1971 under the Dennis Coffey and the Detroit Guitar Band banner the album charted at number thirteen on the Top Soul Albums chart due to the funk instrumental "Scorpio" which charted at number six on the U.S. Pop Singles chart and number nine on the US Soul Singles chart.
+Released in 1971 under the Dennis Coffey and the Detroit Guitar Band banner the album peaked at number thirteen on the Billboard Best Selling Soul LP's and number thirty-six on the Top LP's chart due to the funk instrumental "Scorpio" which peaked at number six on the Billboard Hot 100 chart and number nine on the Billboard Hot Rhythm & Blues Singles chart.
+In Cashbox the album would reach number thirty-four.